chris-copleston/workspace-website/src/pages/privacy.md

 Copyright New Wave Workspace 4
 Each browser is different, so check the ‘Help’ menu of your web browser to learn how to change your cookie preferences.
-For example, in Microsoft Edge you can refuse all cookies by clicking Tools, Internet Options, Privacy, and selecting Block all cookies using the sliding selector.
+For example, in Microsoft Edge you can refuse all cookies by clicking Tools, Internet Options, Privacy and selecting Block all cookies using the sliding selector.
 Blocking all cookies will, however, have a negative impact upon the usability of many websites and Apps.

 ### 6. Inquiries